buraizu/run_tracker/README.md

 <!-- A scope method represents a database query that can be used as a method.
 A couple ideas for scope methods in my app are:
-Run.long_distance finds runs over a particular distance Goal.accomplished finds all of the completed goals -->
+Run.long_distance finds runs over a particular distance Goal.accomplished finds all of the completed goals --> Must accept user_id in order to list user

 What validations will you have for your models?